gandersen101/spaczz/README.md

 Spaczz's components have similar APIs to their spaCy counterparts and spaczz pipeline components can integrate into spaCy pipelines where they can be saved/loaded as models.

 Fuzzy matching is currently performed with matchers from [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy)'s fuzz module and regex matching currently relies on the [regex](https://pypi.org/project/regex/) library.
 Spaczz certainly takes additional influence from other libraries and resources.
 For additional details see the references section.

+Spaczz has been tested on Ubuntu-18.04 and macos-10.15.
+It has not been tested on Windows yet but it should still work there.

 <h1>Table of Contents<span class="tocSkip"></span></h1>
 <div class="toc"><ul class="toc-item"><li><span><a href="#Installation" data-toc-modified-id="Installation-1">Installation</a></span></li><li><span><a href="#Basic-Usage" data-toc-modified-id="Basic-Usage-2">Basic Usage</a></span><ul class="toc-item"><li><span><a href="#Fuzzy-Matcher" data-toc-modified-id="Fuzzy-Matcher-2.1">Fuzzy Matcher</a></span></li><li><span><a href="#Regex-Matcher" data-toc-modified-id="Regex-Matcher-2.2">Regex Matcher</a></span></li><li><span><a href="#SpaczzRuler" data-toc-modified-id="SpaczzRuler-2.3">SpaczzRuler</a></span></li><li><span><a href="#Saving/Loading" data-toc-modified-id="Saving/Loading-2.4">Saving/Loading</a></span></li></ul></li><li><span><a href="#Limitations" data-toc-modified-id="Limitations-3">Limitations</a></span></li><li><span><a href="#Future-State" data-toc-modified-id="Future-State-4">Future State</a></span></li><li><span><a href="#Development" data-toc-modified-id="Development-5">Development</a></span></li><li><span><a href="#References" data-toc-modified-id="References-6">References</a></span></li></ul></div>